overtonwindow/writing/algo-ig.md

     - The inverse of this is true: if you see people not talking about Palestine on Palestinian content (e.g. saying that the post has a "great recipe"), don't talk about Palestine.
 This is people trying to get around censorship and use mainstream signals to boost the content.
 - Don't use a separate account for this.
 It's important that IG cannot use your behavior to isolate and censor Palestinian content.
 - If you’re reposting content that’s shadowbanned or restricted, record the video/image and post it.
 Severing that causal link makes it harder for IG to censor you, and they’ll have to do more video processing and manual intervention to review what you’re posting.
 Of course, give credit where it's due.
-- Record your screen or take a screenshot everytime you see something that is probably going to get taken down.
-It's our shared responsibility to keep this content alive.

 ## More Resources
 - https://github.com/TechForPalestine/content-and-talks/blob/main/palestine-content.md